 According to the 2019 Varonis Global Data Risk Report, 53% of companies found over 1,000 sensitive files open to every employee and 22% of all folders open to every employee.
 Only the most relevant people should be given administrative rights to access everything.
 If a user can access only the data and services that they need for their work rather than all of the company’s files, then only those particular areas will be affected if their account is compromised.

 The Cyber Essentials certification requires that access to your data is controlled.
 Under the scheme, administrator privileges should only be given to the most trusted people.
 This requirement applies to user accounts, data, and services.

 Purpose: To protect systems against known viruses and malware, and to prevent any harmful code from accessing data.

 Without proper protection, all devices and software are prone to malware attacks.
-There are various forms of malware that can affect devices including ransomware, viruses, and spyware.
+Various forms of malware can affect devices including ransomware, viruses, and spyware.
 If one device is affected, then malware can quickly spread to other connected devices as well.